jimodayne/ppl_hcmut_assignment/README.md

+### PPL - HCMUT

-# This project includes 4 assignments of Principle of Programming Language coursse, which was taken in Ho Chi Minh City University of Technology
+### This project includes 4 assignments of Principle of Programming Language coursse, which was taken in Ho Chi Minh City University of Technology